processing-r/Processing.R/raw-docs/devel/compilation.md

+# Compiling Processing.R

+The latest release of Processing.R may be installed:

+1. Into the Processing Development Environment (PDE) via the Contributions Manager: PDE > Add Tool > Modes > Processing.R.
+1. By downloading the latest [release](https://github.com/processing-r/Processing.R/releases).
+This may be used stand-alone or installed into PDE by adding to the Processing Libraries folder and restarting PDE.
+The mode will appear in the PDE Modes list once installed.
+1. **By compiling / building from source**

-The following instructions cover compiling Processing.R from source rather than downloading the latest [release](https://github.com/processing-r/Processing.R/releases).
+The following instructions cover compiling Processing.R from source.
+It may be built in several ways:
-Processing.R is available for the Processing Development Environment (PDE) or stand-alone, in these forms:

 1. a PDE mode, which can be
     - added to the PDE
     - built with its own PDE
 1. a command-line runner -- does not require the PDE
 1. a docker container image -- DEPRECATED

-Processing.R is *not* currently available via PDE > Add Tool > Modes, however the mode will appear in the PDE Modes list once installed.

 ## PDE Mode